mprib/personal_site/content/authors/admin/_index.md

 - Visitors
 ---

 I am a physical therapist currently pursuing a PhD in Rehabilitation and Movement Science at the University of Texas at Austin.
-Prior to becoming a physical therapist I worked in pension consulting as an actuary.
-Despite my experience as a clinician I have retained a love for data, statistics and programming.
+My clinical experience has been among a general outpatient population and afforded me the opportunity to become a Board Certified Specialist in Orthopedic Physical Therapy.
+Prior to becoming a physical therapist I worked in pension consulting as an actuary and have retained a love for data, statistics and programming.
 I look forward to merging my varied interests into a singular research path.